Christopher Hedrick

 Christopher "Chris" Hedrick is an entrepreneur and expert in learning, global health, international development, and technology.

 NextStep

-Hedrick is CEO of NextStep Interactive, a venture-capital backed company that trains low-wage and unemployed workers in job skills and industry certifications and places them in high demand entry-level healthcare jobs such as certified nursing assistant, the most in-demand job role in the country.
-The company has played a prominent role in the effort to expand the supply of frontline healthcare workers in the face of the COVID-19 pandemic.
+Hedrick was CEO of NextStep Interactive, a venture-capital backed company that trained low-wage and unemployed workers in job skills and industry certifications and places them in high demand entry-level healthcare jobs such as certified nursing assistant, the most in-demand job role in the country.
+The company played a prominent role in the effort to expand the supply of frontline healthcare workers in the face of the COVID-19 pandemic.
 Johnson & Johnson Impact Ventures and Village Capital awarded NextStep the 2020 Frontline Health Worker Prize for creating the most unique product solving a major pain point for frontline health workers and the patients they serve.
 Investors in the company include JAZZ Venture Partners, Pioneer Square Labs, Johnson & Johnson Impact Ventures, SEI Ventures, ZOMA Capital, and Springrock Ventures.
-NextStep currently operates in the states of Colorado, Oregon and Washington.
+NextStep operated in the states of Colorado, Oregon and Washington.
+In 2023, Care Academy acquired the NextStep learning platform and nursing assistant training content.